byandell/byandell.github.io/pages/team.md

-While I played a major role in transforming the department's mission (see [Data, Models and Statistics](/Data-Models-and-Statistics)) enabled substantial expansion of academic staff, and fostered development of multiple innovative degree programs, I fell short in team-building and fostering broad "buy-in".
+While I played a major role in transforming the department's mission (see [Data, Models and Statistics](/Data-Models-and-Statistics)) enabled substantial expansion of academic staff, and fostered development of multiple innovative degree programs, I fell short in team-building and getting broad "buy-in" from faculty.
 During that time, I began taking various leadership trainings, which led later to [coaching](/pages/coach/) as I founded the [Data Science Institute](https://datascience.wisc.edu/institute).
 I made many mistakes along the way, grounds for substantial personal and professional growth.